MozaicWorks/SoftwareDesignStudies/README.md

 ## Rationale

-Software design is a very broad topic, and therefore very difficult to master.
-To makes things even more difficult, there's little guidance to help someone who would like to learn it.
-Moreover, resources such as websites or books often contradict each other.
+Software design is a broad topic, and therefore difficult to master.
+To makes things even more worse, there's little guidance to help someone who would like to learn it.
+Moreover, resources such as websites or books are contradicting.

-Other design disciplines have found ways to teach the necessary skills to people who want to become designers or to improve their skills.
-Design studies are one of the ways.
-Design studies mean producing a solution to a very specific problem and getting feedback on your design.
+Other design disciplines have found ways to teach the necessary skills to people who want to become designers or to improve their skills as designers.
+One way is **Design Studies**.
+Design studies mean to create a solution to a specific problem and getting feedback on the design.

-Like [coding katas](https://en.wikipedia.org/wiki/Kata_(programming)), design studies are a way to practice.
-Unlike coding katas, design studies are based on common problems we find in production and are focused on solving the problem within the constraints of production environments.
+Like [coding katas](https://en.wikipedia.org/wiki/Kata_(programming)), design studies is one way to practice.
+Unlike coding katas, design studies are based on common problems we find in production and focus on solving the problem within the constraints of production environments.

 ## Design Qualities

 When working on a design study, it's important to clarify what design qualities you want to achieve.
 The design qualities depend on the production context.
-So it's partly your choice, because you often need to use existing tools, systems or structures that are your constraints.
+It is partly your choice, because you often need to use existing tools, systems or structures that are your constraints.

-If you don't know where to start, here is a list of design qualities to start from:
+If you don't know where to start, here is a list of design qualities to start with:

 ### Changeability
-   * If a user comes and asks you for a change in 3 months, how easy it is to add it?
+   * If a user comes and asks you for a change in 3 months, how easy it is to add the change?
    * What kind of changes does your design allow?
    * Changeability can typically be achieved through:
       * Clean Code